 - Locate a quiet space for live-online practices that has strong and reliable internet.

 - Close any unnecessary programs running on your device prior to live-online modules.

 - If you are able to, consider using a wired-ethernet connection (note: newer MACs may need an adaptor to do this), rather than relying on wireless internet.

 - Consider using Google Chrome as your browser to access the course, as the Open LMS and Collaborate function best in Google Chrome.

 - Consider using a headset with microphone for participation in live-online modules.

-Tuition for SP for Trauma Themes is $2,900 USD.
+Tuition for SP for Trauma Themes is listed by training in our course calendar >

 Fees for required consultation and session hours are paid independently outside of course tuition.

 Application requires a non-refundable fee of $25.00.
 Once accepted, a deposit of $500.00 is due to provisionally secure a place in the training (deposit is not due at time of application).

 Learn more about tuition, discounts, financial aid and refund policies on our Admissions webpage.